navkar/Predictions/README.md

 ### November 2023 ###

 * Lower home prices in the USA.
+(Housing lags by 6-9 months from the actual economy)
+* Copper is the leading indicator for any economy.

 ### India in 2023 ###